Four Money Habits Boomers Swore By That Millennials Are Walking Away From

 1. Millennials are choosing to rent over buying

-For Boomers, owning a home was the default wealth plan and a cornerstone of the American dream.
-Today, higher prices and elevated mortgage rates make the buy-versus-rent decision less clear — especially for Millennials and younger generations.
+For boomers, owning a home was the default wealth plan and a cornerstone of the American dream.
+Today, higher prices and elevated mortgage rates make the buy-vs-rent decision less clear — especially for millennials and younger generations.

 The National Association of Realtors (NAR) tracks affordability and recently reported that the average monthly mortgage payment rose 3%, while the median price of a single-family home increased by the same amount.

-While some Millennials may feel like buying a home is not an option right now given their finances, others are choosing to continue renting and put more money toward investments and other goals instead.
+While some millennials might feel as if buying a home is not an option right now given their finances, others are choosing to continue renting and put more money toward investments and other goals instead.

-According to Vanguard’s 2024 How America Saves report, more younger workers are enrolling in retirement accounts and choosing professionally managed allocations that help keep their investments on track.
+According to Vanguard’s 2024 How America Saves report (PDF), more younger workers are enrolling in retirement accounts and choosing professionally managed allocations that help keep their investments on track.

-Millennials and Gen Z are also taking advantage of user-friendly mobile apps to invest and taking advantage of commission-free trading platforms as well as robo-advisors, which all help to streamline their investing strategy.
+Millennials and Gen Z are also taking advantage of user-friendly mobile apps to invest and of commission-free trading platforms, as well as robo-advisers, which all help streamline their investing strategy.

 3. Planning for retirement without pensions or Social Security

 Private-sector pensions that once guaranteed lifetime income have largely disappeared.
 Today, only about 15% of private-industry workers have access to a defined-benefit plan.
-That shift has pushed Millennials toward self-funded retirement vehicles like 401(k)s and IRAs.
+That shift has pushed millennials toward self-funded retirement vehicles such as 401(k)s and IRAs.

 While a traditional 401(k) is a great option, Orman points out that this account uses pre-tax dollars that you can deduct each year for tax savings.
-But, you may be in a higher income tax bracket now and when you will need to take required minimum distributions or RMDs, which are treated as ordinary income.
+But you might be in a higher income tax bracket now and when you will need to take required minimum distributions or RMDs, which are treated as ordinary income.

 4. Leaving behind the idea of staying at one company for life